OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/content.md

 permalink: /content
 ---

-The course is divided into two parts:

-* Fundamentals (day 1-2) is aimed at users new to OpenFOAM and covers OpenFOAM basics and good practices.
+The course is a 5-day course aimed at users new to OpenFOAM and covers OpenFOAM basics and good practices.Every day the programme is from 9:00-16:30 with a lunch break 12:00-13:00.
-* Advanced (day 3-5) covers more advanced topics and is aimed at users already familiar with OpenFOAM.

-The two parts are scheduled in the same week making participation in both parts possible.
-Every day the programme is from 9:00-16:30 with a lunch break 12:00-13:00.
 Also, we invite you to join us for pizza nights on Monday and Wednesday between 18:30-21:30.

-## Fundamentals (Part I)
-### Day 1 (fundamentals)
+### Day 1
 A walk through a simulation case from setting it up to analysing the results.
 Topics include:

 - OpenFOAM versions and installing OpenFOAM